 ITS routinely identifies computer systems every year that do not meet minimum specifications for the University that are housed in the department.
-Several faculty computers were upgraded.
-Currently all computers meet minimum specifications.
+This year as the COVID-19 pandemic hit, the department upgraded all faculty to laptop computers with office docking stations so that they would be ready to work remotely.